Hurve-en/CITA-CBA/coffee-business-analysis/README.md

 # ☕ Coffee Business Analysis Platform
+### Built by CITA

-A comprehensive, full-stack business analytics platform designed specifically for coffee ventures.
-Track sales, manage customers, analyze product performance, and make data-driven decisions to grow your coffee business.
+A comprehensive business analytics platform designed specifically for coffee ventures.
+Our team at CITA created this tool to help coffee shop owners track sales, manage customers, analyze product performance, and make data-driven decisions to grow their business.

 ---

 ## 📋 Table of Contents